-Sometimes an index is permanently discontinued when a commodity
+Sometimes an index is permanently discontinued if a product

-declines in market importance; this most commonly occurs as a
+declines in market importance.
+This most commonly occurs at

-result of periodic resampling by BLS of industries and their output.
+the time of periodic resampling of industries and their output.

-successor index.
-A default provision that calls for using the
+A default provision that calls for using the next higher-level

 Note that if BLS merely changes the title or recodes an index,

-it is considered to be the same series and therefore, presumably,
+it is considered to be the same series, and therefore, this

-of recoded indexes each time there is a sample change; normally,
+routinely provides lists of recoded indexes each time there

 (7) Specify that calculations of price adjustments shall always